 Fursiant to Section 255 of the Code of lova.

 the Woodbury County Zoning Commission will

 will be a zoning ordinance map amendment

 for a zoning ordinance map amendment

-(rezonie) to the Woodbury County Zoning
+(rezone) to the Woodbury County Zoning

-Odinance and/or Map for the Unincoporate
+Odinance and/or Map for the Unincoprorate

 of Area of Woodbury County on by New

 Amendment

-on the Section 1
+or Area of Woodbury County on by New

+Amendment

+or Area of Woodbury County on by New

+Amendment

+or Area of Woodbury County on by New

+Amendment

+or Area of Woodbury County on by New

+Amendment

-Odinance and/or Map for the Unincoporate of Area of Woodbury County on by New operative, Inc., 2626 1st Ave.
+or Area of Woodbury County on by New

+Amendment

+or Amendm

+operative, Inc., 2626 1st Ave.
 South, Fort Dodge, IA 50501.